 "Take the time to be kind.
 You can make all the difference in someone's life." - Lucy MacDonald

-Have you ever stumbled upon a colorful rock that has been painted in bright colors or has an uplifting message written on it?
+Have you ever stumbled upon a colorful, hand-painted rock that has been painted in bright colors or has an uplifting message written on it?
 You may have just found a kindness rock!
-Rock painting is a trend that has picked up popularity in recent years.
-Whether you're an artist who is looking for a new way to be creative or someone who wants to share a positive message with others, painting rocks might be for you.
+Rock painting or rock art is a trend that has picked up popularity in recent years.
+Whether you're an artist who is looking for a new art project or someone who wants to share a positive message with others, painting rocks might be for you.

-You might be asking yourself, what the heck is a kindness rock anyway?
-A kindness rock, sometimes called a kindness stone, is simply a rock that someone has taken and decorated with an inspirational message.
+This painted rock, sometimes called a kindness stone, is simply a rock that someone has decorated with an inspirational message.
 They can be any size or shape, as big or small as you like!
-The point of these cute stones is to sprinkle positivity around your community.
-Once you paint a rock, the idea is to leave it somewhere for another person to find and enjoy.
-As we all know, sometimes a simple message of kindness can spark joy and brighten someone's entire day.
+The point of this stone painting is to sprinkle positivity around your community.
+Once you create one, the idea is to leave it somewhere for another person to find and enjoy.
+As we all know, sometimes a simple message of love and compassion can spark joy and brighten someone's entire day.

 Before you get to painting, here are a few common questions that you may have.